OpenVPN/openvpn3-linux/README.md

 user.

+#### Auto-completion helper for bash/zsh
+The `openvpn3` front-end provides an interface for bash-completion to retrieve valid sub-commands, options and arguments - including valid D-Bus paths.
+To enable this feature, copy `src/shell/bash_completion-openvpn3` to either `/etc/bash_completion.d` or `/usr/share/bash-completion/completions` (depending on the Linux distribution).

 #### SELinux

-The `openvpn3-service-netcfg` service depends on being able to pass a file descriptor to the tun device it has created to the `openvpn3-service-client` service (which is a single VPN client instance).
+The `openvpn3-service-netcfg` service depends on being able to pass a file descriptor to the tun device it has created on behalf of the `openvpn3-service-client` service (where each of these processes represents a single VPN session).
 This is done via D-Bus.
 But on systems with SELinux, the D-Bus daemon is not allowed to pass file descriptors related to `/dev/net/tun`.

-The openvpn3-linux project ships an SELinux policy module, which will be installed in `/etc/openvpn3/selinux` if the `./configure` script can locate the SELinux policy development files.
+The openvpn3-linux project ships an SELinux policy module, which will be installed in `/etc/openvpn3/selinux` **if** the `./configure` script can locate the SELinux policy development files.
 On RHEL/Fedora the development files are located under `/usr/share/selinux/devel` and provided by the `selinux-policy-devel` package.